Category Archives: dams

 Significance of cofferdams

 Construction in water is the most challenging task in civil engineering.
 A safe and dry working environment is necessary to preserve the project’s safety and construction quality.
 However, various strategies are used to construct structures in the water and maintain the area’s dryness.
-One of the most popular and widely utilised ways is the use of cofferdam.
+One of the most popular and widely utilized ways is the use of cofferdam.

 Related posts from vincivilworld